wscalikidd/Directory_Manager/README.md

 ![Screenshot of initial program options menu.](/assets/images/menu.PNG)

 The program contains these important methods/functions:
-1. listDirectories : List all the directories - Is a void method
+1. listDirectories : List all the directories -  This is a void method
-2. createDirectory: Creates a directory - Is a void method that takes a String path as a parameter
+2. createDirectory: Creates a directory - This is a void method that takes a String path as a parameter
-3. moveDirectory: Moves a directory from a source to designation folder - Is a void method that takes source and designation String path parameters
+3. moveDirectory: Moves a directory from a source to designation folder - This is a void method that takes source and designation String path parameters
-4. deleteDirectory: Deletes a directory - Is a void method that takes a String path as a parameter
+4. deleteDirectory: Deletes a directory - This is a void method that takes a String path as a parameter

 ## Note: when entering directories path, be sure to enter with "/" such as "fruits/apples/fiji" .
 Root directories do not need "/" entered.
 Just the directory name.